1.) If I’m nervous, will that adversely affect my test?

 7.)
 Are polygraph exams admissible in court?

 If there is a possibility that you want your polygraph exam admitted as evidence in court, there are important legal issues that may be involved.
 For that reason, we highly recommend that you obtain legal advice from an attorney regarding those issues, prior to paying the deposit and scheduling an exam.
+In California, both parties to a court action must usually stipulate, or agree, to admit polygraph results into court.

 8.)
 Should I take a polygraph test if I'm pregnant or have any other serious medical condition?